pingcap/docs/tiflash/tiflash-command-line-flags.md

 ---
-title: TiFlash Command-line Flags
+title: TiFlash Command-line parameters
-summary: Learn the command-line startup flags of TiFlash.
+summary: Learn the command-line startup parameters of TiFlash.
 aliases: ['/docs/dev/tiflash/tiflash-command-line-flags/']
 ---

-# TiFlash Command-Line Flags
+# TiFlash Command-line Parameters

-This document introduces the command-line flags that you can use when you launch TiFlash.
+This document introduces the command-line parameters that you can use when you launch TiFlash.

 ## `server --config-file`